Unzor/algebra2solved/README.md

 # algebra2solved
-Converts an image of a simple algebra number sentence to its result.
+Converts an image of a simple algebra number sentence to its result using Tessecact.js and Algebra.js.

 # Example
 ```